CocoaPress/docs/docs/Printer/Flashing.md

 # Flashing New Firmware

 To update the firmware on your printer, you'll need to use Shumatech BOSSA, the preferred flashing tool for the brains of the Cocoa Press.
-Schumatech BOSSA

 ## Prep